ACL Tear Treatment in Colorado: Your Guide to Recovery and Return to Playing Sports

 Signs of an ACL tear include:

-- A popping sound or sensation at injury
+- A popping sound or sensation at the time of injury

 - Rapid swelling within 24 hours